Facebook and Twitter must do more to fight anti-vaccine misinformation, a dozen state attorneys general demand

-The attorneys general say the companies haven’t cracked down hard enough on prominent anti-vaccine accounts that repeatedly violate the companies’ terms of service.
+The attorneys general say the companies have not cracked down hard enough on prominent anti-vaccine accounts that repeatedly violate the companies’ terms of service.
 They also say that falsehoods about the safety of coronavirus vaccines from a small pool of individuals has reached over 59 million followers on Facebook, YouTube, Instagram and Twitter, citing data from the Center for Countering Digital Hate, which studies online misinformation and disinformation.

-They are sending the letter the day before Zuckerberg, Dorsey, Alphabet and Google CEO Sundar Pichai are expected to testify in front of the House Energy and Commerce Committee.
+They sent the letter the day before Zuckerberg, Dorsey, and Alphabet and Google CEO Sundar Pichai are expected to testify in front of the House Energy and Commerce Committee.
 The hearing is broadly focused on disinformation, and lawmakers and their staff have been in communication with leaders of Anti-Vax Watch, a collection of people and organizations concerned about vaccine disinformation.

 Facebook and Twitter did not immediately respond to requests for comment.